b1kr3m/obsidian/02-Projects/thm-Oauth-vuln.md

    - [ ] Steps:
      1. Client authenticates with the authorization server using its credentials.
      2. Authorization server issues an access token.
-   - [ ] Use Case: Backend services and APIs.
+   - [ ] Use Case: BackEnd services and APIs.
 ---
 ## Common Vulnerabilities in OAuth 2.0

 ### 1. **Insecure Redirect URI**